cloudmesh-community/book/chapters/devops/ansible.md

       remote_user: root
       become: yes

-In a previous tutorial, we setup two machines with `ansible-test` group name.
-This tutorial uses that two machines for MongoDB installation.
+In a previous section, we setup two machines with `ansible-test` group name.
+We use two machines for MongoDB installation.
 Also, we use `root` account to complete Ansible tasks.

 Indentation is important in YAML format.
 Do not ignore spaces start